runtimeverification/casper-proofs/README.md

 Casper Proofs
 =============

-Minimalistic set of Coq definitions and lemmas for verification of the Casper blockchain finality system.
+Coq definitions and proofs for verification of the Casper blockchain finality system.

 Requirements
 ------------